Panasonic G5 vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G5 does not offer wifi capability.
+In contrast, the G5 does not provide wifi capability.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the G5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5 was succeeded by the Panasonic G6.
+Both the G5 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The G5 was replaced by the Panasonic G6, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic G5 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-G5: